fene20/memory-game/README.md

     - This project used **Am I Responsive** to measure the deployed site.

 - [Web Dev Measure](https://web.dev/measure/)
-    - This project used **Web Dev Measure** to to measure the deployed site.
+    - This project used **Web Dev Measure** to measure the deployed site.
     - This site is powered by Lighthouse.
     - Lighthouse can also be reached from Google - inspect - Lighthouse.